The problem

 A dedicated ci-python job

-Nx affected cannot see Python changes, so putting the Python work in the main affected pipeline would mean every Python commit looked like a no-op to Nx and skipped the tests.
+Nx affected can't see Python changes, so dropping the Python work into the main affected pipeline would make every Python commit look like a no-op to Nx and quietly skip the tests.
 The fix is a parallel GitHub Actions job that always runs when a non-docs PR touches the workspace:

 ci-python: